 All development proposals are potentially subject to the land use approval process.
-However, there are instances where approved parcels can go straight to building or remodeling.
+However, there are instances where approved parcels can go straight to the building or remodeling process.

 Development Requiring Land Use Approval:

 Below are some examples of land use approvals needed prior to applying for a building permit.

 - Plat approvals- Whenever land is subdivided, creating new or modified lots, streets or tracts, a plat is required.
 The plat is basically a map of the lot and street layout showing property dimensions and easement locations.
 Plats, once recorded, are the legal documents by which property is described.

 - Planned Development (PD) - PD's allow for flexibility and creative design for the development of an individual or series of parcels.
 PD's always require a Land Use Application, as well as staff, board, and council review.

 - Site development or re-development - New or re-development of a parcel almost always requires a land use review and will most likely require approval.
 A plan approval focuses on the physical development of the parcel, including things such as setbacks, parking areas, and square footage of buildings.
 This process is necessary to ensure use, size and design is consistent with the zone district.

 - Changing the use of a building - If you're changing the use of a building, the intended new use of the building must be verified and approved.
 For example, if you're remodeling an office into a condo, you need a land use review.